mbo0000/Personal-Projects/DataAnalyticTopSkills/README.md

 ## Project Tasks
 - __Part 1__ is to gather a small data sample from a job posting site(we will focus on Linkedin).
 - __Part 2__ is to filter each job description and categorize a list of asked skills for the final analysis.
+Skills will be rank based on how often they appear on a job posting.

 ## Scope
 - __Location:__ Since I am based out of SF Bay Area, I would like to target the jobs specified to the region in my search query.